123wowow123/chronopin/content.md

 once user scrolls then don't reset scroll on load complete

 SEO:
- test "site:www.chronopin.com"
- add button for infinit scroll seo
+ create embed poll for best anime of each year and post on redit test "site:www.chronopin.com" add button for infinit scroll seo
  Add alt text for image/media for SEO